These companies are paying their employees to receive the Covid-19 vaccine - KION546

 Bolthouse Farms

 Bolthouse Farms is offering its employees a $500 bonus if they show proof of vaccination, the Wall Street Journal reported.
-The company also holds vaccination clinics weekly at its main farm.
+The company also holds vaccination clinics weekly at a company facility.

 Dollar General

-Note: Clarification: An earlier version of this story misstated where Bolthouse Farms is administering vaccines.